FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 There are 3 Tech Levels with an Experimental Tech Level in the late game.
 Upgrading to a Tech Level isn't global as typically seen in the RTS genre.

 Matches start at T1, with upgrades to the next Tech Level occurring:
-- at Factories individually, that are then able to produce the equivalent Tech Level Engineer.
-Equivalent Tech Engineer is able to build equivalent and lower Tech Level buildings
+- at a Land, Air, or Naval Factory and only for that factory. i.e. upgrading a T1 Land factory to T2 doesn't enable T2 for Air and Naval factories
 - from an upgrade for the ACU, which enables construction of equivalent and lower Tech Level buildings

 Tech Level for a building must be constructed by an equivalent or higher Tech Level Engineer/ACU and building's Tech Level cannot be upgraded, expect for: